amirbarkal/wps-enable-docker/README.md

    Inspired by [WASdev GitHub](https://github.com/WASdev/ci.docker.websphere-traditional)

 ## How does it work?
 You build the image in steps to reduce final image size.
-Make sure you put all source files somewhere that's accisible via http:
+Make sure you put all source files somewhere that's accesible via http:

 1. Build WebSphere Application Server ND image: